Winston-Salem’s 1918 race riot and the first draft of history

 — Jonathan Swift

-Hundreds, and eventually thousands, took up arms outside the old Town Hall at the corner of Main and Fourth streets, where the Cardinal Klimpton Hotel now stands in downtown Winston-Salem.
+Hundreds, and eventually thousands, took up arms outside the old Town Hall at the corner of Main and Fourth streets, where the Cardinal Kimpton Hotel now stands in downtown Winston-Salem.

 The first ones started showing up around noon, with mayhem on their minds.
 More followed, sharpening the violent edge of the crowd.
 And then even more: opportunists sensing the impending chaos, fire and safety officials hoping to contain it, concerned and outraged citizens on either side.